CAFapi/docker-versions-maven-plugin/README.md

 ### use-latest-releases

 Replaces any Docker image release version with the latest static version of the image in the plugin configuration.
-This goal will not replace versions of images which use SNAPSHOT versions.
+This goal will not replace versions of images configured without a digest, such as images with SNAPSHOT, latest, stable or dynamic tags.

 #### Required Parameters